tychonievich/quizzes/questions/example.md

         ans += i

 Scan or take a picture of your paper and upload it here.

+rubric:
+a. has ten (or more) hand-written copies
+h. each is the same loop
+h. no syntax errors
+X. neatly written

 ex: Once you enter explanation mode, you stay there until you start a new question: